Chapter 4123-3 Claims Procedure

 (a) Any order, finding or decision of the bureau, the industrial commission, or its hearing officers wherein payment of compensation is to be made shall be promptly forwarded to the appropriate department of the bureau charged with the duty of making the payment, or in the case of a self-insuring employer to the personnel of such employer charged with the disbursement of funds in industrial claims.

 (b) The initial payment of the bureau in payment of compensation under an order shall be issued within the time limits set forth in division (H) of section 4123.511 of the Revised Code.
 The payment will include compensation accrued and due the claimant at that time.
 Further payment of compensation due under that order shall be made by the bureau in biweekly installments.
-In self-insuring employers’ claims payment will be made in accordance with the law and the rules of the bureau.
+In self-insuring employers' claims payment will be made in accordance with applicable laws and rules.

 (3) To whom paid.

-The standard method of delivering payment to a claimant or benefit recipient shall be by electronic fund transfer, as provide in paragraph (D) of this rule.
-Where the bureau issues a check, the bureau’s checks payable to a claimant shall be mailed to the claimant’s address, as officially recorded in the claim file, except as provided below:
+The standard method of delivering payment to a claimant or benefit recipient shall be by electronic fund transfer, as provided in paragraph (D) of this rule.
+Where the bureau issues a check, the bureau's checks payable to a claimant shall be mailed to the claimant's address, as officially recorded in the claim file, except as provided in this paragraph:

-(a) The mailing of the bureau’s compensation check to a place requested by the claimant in a power of attorney, executed in accordance with paragraph (A)(6) of this rule, must be approved by the administrator or the administrator’s designee, or by the industrial commission or designee.
+(a) The mailing of the bureau's compensation check to a place requested by the claimant in an authorization to receive workers' compensation payment or equivalent, executed in accordance with paragraph (A)(5) of this rule, must be approved by the administrator or the administrator's designee, or by the industrial commission or designee.

 (b) Checks for lump sum settlements or lump sum advancements shall be disbursed in accordance with instructions of the bureau or industrial commission, as indicated in the order approving such advancements.